Like the integral of xn

 its value at any irrational point is the limit of its value at rational

 points which approach that point.
-Consequently the formula for
+Consequently the formula for the

-be valid at all real points.
+valid at all real points.

-Taking the limit, and showing that it converges to the same expression
+Taking the limit, and showing that it converges to the same expression we

-similar to what we did on the Integrals of Powers of X page, §5, "The
+what we did on the Integrals of Powers of X page, §5, "The

 Integral of xs, for any positive real s